-Click "Edit selected containers" in the bottom right corner.
+Select the containers of interest or choose "select all", then click "Edit selected containers" in the bottom right corner.
 From there, indicate the changes you would like to make.

 To dispose of the containers, click "Delete all selected".

 Once a container is disposed, the barcode is also disposed and cannot be used again.